Bobby van Jaarsveld

 Pieter van Jaarsveld, professionally known as Bobby van Jaarsveld, (born 6 March 1987) is a South African Afrikaans-language pop singer-songwriter and actor.
+He released his debut studio album, Duisend Ure in 2006.

+His second studio album, Net Vir Jou (2009) enjoyed greater commercial success and yielded the singles "Net Vir Jou" and "Spieëltjie".
+In 2012, he released his third studio album, Wat Geld Nie Kan Koop Nie.
+His fourth studio album, Maak 'n Wens (2014), reached no. 4 on the South African Albums Chart, marking his highest chart position to date.

+As an actor he has starred in a number of films such as Liefling – Die Movie (2010), As Jy Sing (2013), Free State (2016) and Eksie Perfeksie (2024).
+He has also appeared in a number of television projects such as Spoorloos (2022) and Ek, Hy en Jy (2025-26).
+In 2025, he starred in the stage musical adaptation of the romantic comedy, Semi-Soet (2012).

+He was also a judge on The Voice South Africa for two seasons (2016-17).

 Early life

 Van Jaarsveld, who was nicknamed "Bobby" after his father, was born on 6 March 1987 in Paarl, Western Cape.
 He is the second of three children and has two sisters, one of whom is also a singer (Karlien van Jaarsveld).
 As a child, he attended several primary schools before matriculating from Brits High School.

 Career

 Music

 Van Jaarsveld started his professional singing career in high school when he was offered singing record, and he released his first solo album in his last year.
 He won the award for Best Newcomer at the Huisgenoot Tempo Awards in 2006 after receiving three nominations from the Klein Karoo Nasionale Kunstefees, Vonk (a local music magazine) and Huisgenoot Tempo magazine.
 As the winner of this category, Van Jaarsveld performed at the Skouspel Extravaganza hosted at Sun City, and continued to do until 2011.

 In November 2006, Theuns Jordaan Productions offered Van Jaarsveld a recording contract.
 His first album, n Duisend Ure, was released later that year and album sales reached gold status.
 His second album, Net Vir Jou, was released in 2009 by Coleske Artists.
 Van Jaarsveld wrote and composed each of the tracks on the album.
 Album sales reached platinum status within eight weeks, and have since reached double platinum status with sales of 83,000 units.
 Songs from the album include Spieëltjie and Net Vir Jou.

 In January 2010, Van Jaarsveld was awarded the Viewers' Favourite Artist award for 2001 on DKNT, a local music program on DStv.
 That same year, "Spieëltjie", a song from his second album, won Best Afrikaans Song at both the Huisgenot Tempo and Vonk Awards.
 He went on to release two more albums, "Wat Geld Nie Kan Koop Nie" and "Maak 'n Wens" in 2012 and 2014, respectively.